mneinast/cookbook/src/site/notes/allnotes/pineapple nuts.md

-based on the [[allnotes/painkiller cocktail\|painkiller cocktail]] but modified bc i didn't have oranges
+based on the [[allnotes/painkiller cocktail\|painkiller cocktail]] but modified bc i didn't have oranges and didn't want to open a can of coconut cream

 # ingredients